bvasilop/gatsby-bv-portfolio/src/projects/user-centred-payment-journey.md

   deliverable for this project was a fully interactive code prototype.
 content:
   - copy: >-
-      Before begining the project we mapped out current and prospective journeys by conducting in depth user research of both the RAC and competitor payment journeys.
+      Before beginning the project we mapped out current and prospective journeys by conducting in depth user research of both the RAC and competitor payment journeys.
     image: /img/rac-user-flows.jpg